hibernate/hibernate-search/integrationtest/performance/orm/readme.md

 ## Enable benchmarking

-All metrics are disabled by default, so that you're not forced to run lengthy test for any build.
+Data sets are small and metrics are disabled by default, so that you're not forced to run lengthy test for any build.
-A profile enables them:
+A profile enables larger data sets and metrics recording:

     -Pperf